Kainat786-memo/codealpha_HangmanGame/README.md

-# CodeAlpha Hangman Game
+# Hangman Game

 ## Description

-A simple text-based Hangman Game developed in Python using PyCharm IDE as part of the CodeAlpha Python Programming Internship.
+A simple text-based Hangman Game developed in Python using PyCharm IDE.

 ## Features